What do spinning tops, marubozus, and dojis have in common?

 If a Doji forms after a series of candlesticks with long hollow bodies (like White Marubozus), the Doji signals that the buyers are becoming exhausted and weakening.

 In order for the price to continue rising, more buyers are needed but there aren’t any more!
 Sellers are licking their chops and are looking to come in and drive the price back down.

-If a Doji forms after a series of candlesticks with long filled bodies (like Black Marubozus), the Doji signals that sellers are becoming exhausted and weak.
+If a Doji forms after a series of candlesticks with long filled bodies (like Black Marubozus), the Doji signals that sellers are becoming exhausted and weakening.

 In order for the price to continue falling, more sellers are needed but sellers are all tapped out!
 Buyers are foaming in the mouth for a chance to get in cheap.

 While the decline is sputtering due to a lack of new sellers, further buying strength is required to confirm any reversal.Look for a white candlestick to close above the long black candlestick’s open.

 In the next following lessons, we will take a look at specific Japanese candlestick patterns and what they are telling us.

-Hopefully, by the end of this lesson on candlesticks, you will know how to recognize different types of forex candlestick patterns and make sound trading decisions based on them.
+Hopefully, by the end of this lesson on Japanese candlesticks, you will know how to recognize different types of candlestick patterns and make sound trading decisions based on them.